pvraab/liri-node-app/README.md

 ### Detailed Functionality

 1. LIRI will search Spotify for songs, Bands in Town for concerts, and OMDB for movies.
-2. A new GitHub repository called liri-node-app was created and cloned it to my computer.
+2. A new GitHub repository called liri-node-app was created and cloned to my computer.
 3. Retrieve the data that will power this app by requests using the `axios` package to the Bands in Town, Spotify and OMDB APIs.
 4. These Node packages  were crucial to this  assignment.
    * [Node-Spotify-API](https://www.npmjs.com/package/node-spotify-api) - Retrieve data about songs from Spotify.